 JUNE: American Wisterias, pomegranates, magnolias, daylilies, garden phloxes, and Stokes’ asters

 Remember, you’ll need a Colonial Williamsburg admission ticket to explore the majority of these gardens.
-If you want to explore on your own, pick up a map at our Colonial Nursery and inside the Visitor Center or download this one now!
+If you want to explore on your own, pick up a map at our Colonial Nursery and inside the Visitor Center.
 Please share your pictures on social media using #ColonialWilliamsburg and #CWGardens.

 A special thank you to Wayne Reynolds, Cindy McEnery, Randy Yohe, Anita Parker, Sarah Nerney, Fred Blystone, Jerry Gammon, Bob Langer, Gonnie Heuvel Lewis, and Kristy Engel for the images featured above.
 Below are even more pictures sent in by employees and our Making History blog readers!